- This event has passed.

 - Causes of BPD

-- Impact of BPD – Individual, Family, Friends, Caregivers
+- The Impact of BPD on Family, Friends, Caregivers

 - Strategies and Keys to Supporting

-This is an introductory level workshop intended for social service and health care professionals, social workers and anyone seeking a better understanding of borderline personality disorder.
+This is an introductory-intermediate level workshop intended for social service and health care professionals, counsellors, social workers, family members, and anyone seeking a better understanding of borderline personality disorder.

 Method of Delivery

-- Differentiate between helpful and enabling behaviors when supporting or living with BPD.
+- Differentiate between helpful and enabling behaviours when supporting or living with BPD

 What our clients have to say...